 If your focus is more on the event rather than the artists involved, Nightclub is the theme for you.

 Herion is a stylish WordPress theme for the music industry with lots of templates.

 With 15 different demos to choose from, Herion is definitely a versatile music industry theme.
-Some of the demos are focused on specific purposes, such as creating websites for bands, festivals, and DJs, while others are more general purpose and should work well for any type of music-related site.
-In fact, as this theme is very flexible, all of the demos can easily be adjusted to better meet your requirements.
-So if you like the look of the recording studio demo for instance but are making a site for a singer, you should find it easy to repurpose that demo for your project.
+Some of the demos are focused on specific purposes, such as creating websites for bands, festivals, and DJs, while others are more general-purpose and should work well for any type of music-related site.
+As this theme is very flexible, all of the demos can easily be adjusted to better meet your requirements.
+So if you like the look of the recording studio demo but are making a site for a singer, you should find it easy to repurpose that demo for your project.

-As this is a WordPress music theme, it unsurprisingly has great support for publishing audio and video content on your website.
+As this is a WordPress music theme, it has great support for publishing audio and video content on your website.
 You can get an idea of how you could include audio and video files on your website by checking out the Herion demos.
-There you’ll see video content embedded into the layouts and templates as well as audio players with playlist support.
-The social media integration features will be useful, too, when it comes to promoting your site and its content on platforms like Facebook, Twitter, and Instagram.
+There, you’ll see video content embedded into the layouts and templates as well as audio players with playlist support.
+The social media integration features will be useful, too, when it comes to promoting your site and its content on platforms such as Facebook, Twitter, and Instagram.

 From creating discography websites to music video platforms and everything in between, Herion is a great example of a multipurpose music theme.

 The music industry is all about style.
 Whether you’re launching a new record or creating a website for an artist, you’ll want a theme that enables you to encapsulate their unique style.
 This could very well be Glytch.